Bioconductor/bioc_git_transition/doc/scenario-2-push-to-gitub-gitbioc.md

 # Scenario 2: Push to both Github and Bioconductor repositories

-**Goal:** Push updates to both Github repository and Bioconductor repositories.
+**Goal:** During everyday development, you commit changes to your local repository and wish to push these commits to both Github and Bioconductor repositories.

 ## Steps: